V4R4D/infero/greedy.md

 # Greedy Algorithm
 Greedy algorithm is any algorithm that uses the approach of finding the locally optimal choice at each stage in problem solving.
 Greedy algorithm **does not** always result in the optimal solution, we shall see such an example in the later part of this blog.
-Let us take a look at a problems before moving on to the theory part.
+Let us take a look at a problem to understand greedy algorithm.

 ## Problem
 > You're given two binary strings $a$ and $b$ of length $n$, your goal is to make them equal.
 You can perform the following two operations.